HomeWHICHWhich Star Is Cooler And Less Luminous Than The Sun

 To better understand how stars are classified, let’s take a look at Table 1, which summarizes the techniques used to measure their characteristics.
 Surface temperature can be determined by analyzing the star’s color or by measuring its spectrum to obtain its spectral type.
 The chemical composition is determined by examining the lines present in the star’s spectrum.
 Luminosity is measured by compensating for distance and calculating the apparent brightness.
 Radial velocity is determined by measuring the Doppler shift in the spectrum, while rotation is determined by analyzing the width of spectral lines.
 The mass of a star is measured by studying the period and radial velocity curves of spectroscopic binary stars.
 Lastly, the diameter of a star can be measured by observing the way its light is blocked by the Moon or by analyzing the light curves and Doppler shifts of eclipsing binary stars.

-Refer to more articles: Which Option Is A Limitation In An Experimental Design
+Refer to more articles: Which Is An Example

 This comprehensive understanding of star characteristics allows astronomers to uncover significant patterns and relationships within the vast cosmos.